GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

 <img width="1680" alt="Elasticsearch 2" src="https://user-images.githubusercontent.com/37382927/97771417-f1bff480-1af9-11eb-938c-32b704cdeca8.png">

    - Once active, we will modify Elastic Search domain <i>twitter's</i> access policy so it can access Kibana.
-We will use Kibana to visualze the results.
+Kibana will be used to visualze the results.
         - Please remember: leaving this service running will eat up your Free-Tier usage and you will incurr costs.
 Stop instances and services after   running this test. <br>

 ![Elasticsearch 3](https://user-images.githubusercontent.com/37382927/97771418-f2f12180-1af9-11eb-848d-66194a2fe969.png)